 Vegan laksa soup is made super easy courtesy of Indian simmer sauce.
-It features rice noodles in a coconut-curry base with vegetables and tasty toppings.
+It features rice noodles in a coconut-curry base with vegetables, chickpeas or tofu, and tasty toppings.

 A dish of Southeast Asian origins (Malaysia, Singapore, Indonesia), in its original form, laksa soup is far from vegan.
 So here we’re going to throw tradition to the wind.

-And since this version already takes a lot of license, I’ve tweaked it to the point where it’s still quite recognizable, yet so much easier and faster to make.
+Since this version already takes a lot of creative license, I’ve tweaked it to the point where it’s still recognizable, yet so much easier and faster to make.

 - 1 tablespoon neutral vegetable oil